Payum/Payum/UPGRADE.md

     than once per dispatch.
 Dispatching one at a gateway that has moved to handlers still works: it is translated, run through the handler, and answered the way 1.x expects.
-  * The sub-requests a 1.x action dispatches at its own gateway (`GetHttpRequest`, `RenderTemplate`, `GetCurrency`, `GetToken`, `GetHumanStatus`, `GetBinaryStatus`), the replies it throws, core's own actions and the extension mechanism carry a `@deprecated` naming their replacement, but emit nothing at runtime: an application cannot act on a notice about a dependency's internals.
+  * The sub-requests a 1.x action dispatches at its own gateway (`GetHttpRequest`, `RenderTemplate`, `GetCurrency`, `GetToken`, `GetHumanStatus`, `GetBinaryStatus`), the replies it throws, the `Payum\Core\Action` classes and the extension mechanism carry a `@deprecated` naming their replacement, but emit nothing at runtime: an application cannot act on a notice about a dependency's internals.
+The classes an application registers itself — the bridge actions below among them — do emit.
   * `Payum\Core\Request\Generic`, `Payum\Core\Action\ActionInterface` and `Payum\Core\Request\Convert`
     are **not** deprecated.
 Every third-party gateway extends the first two, and the third has no replacement — a handler builds its own payload.